HJHPio/Open-Source-Software-Project-Template/README.md

 ## Attribution
 This project is maintained by its contributors.
 The main tools and technologies used are listed in the [ATTRIBUTION-manual.md](./ATTRIBUTION-manual.md) file.
-Automatically used dependencies and their acknowledgments will be updated in the [ATTRIBUTION.md](./ATTRIBUTION.md). file.
+Automatically detected dependencies and their acknowledgments are listed in the [ATTRIBUTION.md](./ATTRIBUTION.md). file.

 ## License
 *TL;DR:* This project is licensed under the MIT License.